Back to overview

 Rachel Chapman

-Rachel Chapman (she/her) is a graduate recruitment and development manager at Trowers and Hamlins LLP.
-She’s based in Birmingham and has been at the firm for one year.
+Rachel Chapman (she/her) is head of early talent at Trowers and Hamlins LLP.
+She’s based in Birmingham and has been at the firm for two years.

 What has been your most memorable moment in the job?